Table of Contents

 The Correspondence tab is where you will find communications with contacts on an account, in the form of call logs and emails.

-The Call Logs section of the Correspondence tab is where you can find all existing call logs for an account, and also where you can create a new one.
+The Call Logs section of the Correspondence tab is where you can find all existing call logs for an account.
 Each call log will display the subject, duration of the call, the attendant (user) that started the call log, and the date it was created.
 Clicking the call log name under the Subject column will open a sidebar menu with further details about that particular log.
 The "Edit" menu available for each call log will allow you to edit the log, delete it, or create either an internal or public ticket based off of the log.
 If you select either "Create Internal Ticket" or "Create Public Ticket" the information from the call log will be used to populate the Assignee, Account, Subject, and Description fields for the ticket automatically.

 The Emails section of the Correspondence tab contains a list of emails sent to contacts on the account.
 Each email has the subject, the email address it was sent to, the status of the email, a reject reason if applicable, and the date it was sent.
 The status of the email can be one of the following: